cruzgodar/wilson/README.md

 	- `useFullscreenButton`: a boolean for whether to use a button to enter and exit fullscreen.
 Defaults to `false`.
 	- `enterFullscreenButtonIconPath`: a string for the path to the enter fullscreen button image.
 Required (and only allowed) if `useFullscreenButton` is `true`.
 	- `exitFullscreenButtonIconPath`: a string for the path to the exit fullscreen button image.
 Required (and only allowed) if `useFullscreenButton` is `true`.

+### WilsonGPU Options
+- `shader` or `shaders`: either a string containing the GLSL shader code, or an object whose keys are the IDs of shader programs and whose values are strings containing the GLSL code.
+Exactly one of these must be specified.
+- `uniforms`: if `shader` is specified, this is an object whose keys are the names of the uniforms in the shader, and whose values are the initial values of those uniforms.
+If `shaders` is specified, this is an object whose keys are the IDs of shader programs, and whose values are objects with the same structure as the `uniforms` field of a single shader.
+- `useWebGL2`: a boolean for whether to use WebGL2 instead of WebGL.
+Defaults to `true`.
+Even if this is `true`, Wilson will check for hardware WebGL2 support before using it.

 ### General Fields and Methods